 In 2016 a partner church established a local safe parking site for families and individuals living in their cars.
 A social services case manager visits the site weekly to offer assistance.

-Seattle’s Union Gospel Mission’s Search and Rescue volunteers deliver blankets, clothing, hot chocolate, encouragement and prayer to homeless sites in Kent on Wednesdays and Fridays year ’round.
+Seattle’s Union Gospel Mission’s Search + Rescue volunteers deliver blankets, clothing, hot chocolate, encouragement and prayer to homeless sites in Kent on Wednesdays and Fridays year ’round.

-Due to the COVID-19 pandemic, KentHOPE began sheltering women overnight at the Day Center to better quarantine our guests and protect our church hosts.
+In March, 2020, KentHOPE began sheltering women overnight at the Day Center to better quarantine our guests and protect our church hosts, due the the COVID-19 pandemic.
 In October, 2020, the Mission established the LINK program to offer women with children a safe, temporary home while they work with case managers for retraining and job searches.
 The Bridge program continues to help women with children who need a bridge to recovery from addiction, homelessness, and other trauma.
 To better house these two programs, the Mission remodeled SonRise House, located immediately behind the KentHOPE Emergency Shelter.
 This facility increases our capacity from 30 to 48 women and children, both day and night.